Aprameya-C-V/Tributetoapj/README.md

 - **Quotes**: Get motivated by some of Dr. Kalam's memorable quotes, emphasizing the power of dreams, perseverance, and education.

-- **Attractive Design**: The website features a modern and visually appealing design, with a responsive layout that adapts to different screen sizes.
+- **Attractive Design**: The website features a modern and visually appealing design, with a responsive layout that adapts to different screen sizes

 ## ⚙️ Technologies Used